110th Bomb Squadron: Air Combat Command

 On 2 November 2007, another F-15C (80-0034) from the 131st crashed in Mark Twain National Forest, in Missouri.
 No property was damaged and no people on the ground were hurt, however the pilot broke an arm and a shoulder, despite ejecting from the plane.
 The pilot also was said to be in "shock" when landowners found him.
 The crash was due to a flaw in a part of the plane's fuselage; this led to all F-15 aircraft being grounded at one point between November and January 2008.
 Since after the accidents, the 131st's flights have been reduced, also due to the wing slowly moving to flying B-2s.
 However the 131st and the F-15's were still on active duty.

 In its 2005 BRAC recommendations, DoD recommended to realign the 131st Fighter Wing.
 The 110th's F-15s (15 aircraft) would be distributed to the 57th Fighter Wing, Nellis Air Force Base, Nevada (nine aircraft), and 177th Fighter Wing, Atlantic City International Airport (AGS), New Jersey (six aircraft).
 After which, the unit was moved to Whiteman Air Force Base and became the first Air National Guard Northrop Grumman B-2 Spirit "stealth bomber" unit.

-The F-15's began to leave Lambert on 15 August 2008 and by January 2009, most of the 13 remaining aircraft were in the main hangar being stripped of markings or already had their markings removed.
-The final two F-15C's departed on 13 June 2009 after a closing ceremony titled "The End of an Era", that was attended by over 2,000 people.
+The F-15s began to leave Lambert on 15 August 2008 and by January 2009, most of the 13 remaining aircraft were in the main hangar being stripped of markings or already had their markings removed.
+The final two F-15Cs departed on 13 June 2009 after a closing ceremony titled "The End of an Era", that was attended by over 2,000 people.
 Some pilots were taking B-2 training courses while others are changing units, or decided to retire early.
 The 131st Fighter Wing was the most experienced F-15 Fighter wing in the United States; out of the four pilots that flew over 4,000 F-15 flight hours, three of them were from the unit.